 Avenida Marginal do Lam Mau, G/F Le Jade Building, Fai Chi Kei, Macau, +853 28252890 or +853 28252895

-Having opened in 2019, it’s Macau’s newest place to go for all things Korean, including wine from the region.
+Having opened in 2019, it’s one of Macau’s newest Korean restaurants and they also serve wine from the region!
 When it comes to food, Bistro Seoul has a comprehensive list; from a seafood salad with dressing, a tapas kind of platter, Korean pan-fried baby oysters with chives pancake, to kimchi dishes and hot pot, there is an array of things to try.
 Head there with friends and family and get to know some perfectly addictive Korean delicacies.
 Check their menu here.

-This article was originally written by Bel Faustino in December 2016 and updated in November 2019 by Leonor Sá Machado.
+This article was originally written by Bel Faustino in December 2016 and updated by Leonor Sá Machado in January 2020.